GBAS Mentoring Program

 The successful applicant should:

-- Be employed for a minimum of one year in business administration role at UF
+- Be employed for a minimum of one year in the role of business administrator at UF

-- Complete either the Fiscal or HR/Payroll PRO3 Certification
+- Completed either the Fiscal or HR/Payroll PRO3 Certification

 How do I apply?

-- Complete the online application from May 1 to May 24
+- Complete the application from April 2 to April 30 (link)

 - Attach your resume to the application

-- Obtain a letter of support from your supervisor and attach it to your application
+- Obtained a letter of support from your supervisor and attach it to your application

 When are the application materials due?

-The last day to submit is May 24, 2017.
-All applications and corresponding documentation will be submitted through the online application, including the letter of support from your immediate supervisor.
+The last day to submit is April 30, 2018.
+All applications and corresponding documentation will be submitted through the on-line process including the letter of support from your immediate supervisor.
 Mentee selections will be made in June.

 Email the GBAS Training Manager, Gwynn Cadwallader.